kotn3l/DantelionDataManager/readme.md

 # DantelionDataManager
 A .NET library for managing (reading and writing) game files of **FromSoftware games**.
-Aims to provide easy access to packed game files, but it ultimately supports access to three types of game data:
+Aims to provide easy access to packed game files, but it ultimately supports access to any of these three types of game data:
 * PKG data [^1] [^2]
 * encrypted (packed) data [^1] [^3]
 * decryped (unpacked) data